FluentValidation/FluentValidation/docs/upgrading-to-9.md

 In FluentValidation 8 and older, the regex-based email validation was the default.
 As of 9.0, the ASP.NET Core-compatible email validator is now the default.
 This change was made to be consistent with ASP.NET Core's default behaviour.

 If you still want to validate email addresses using the old regular expression, you can specify `RuleFor(customer => customer.Email).EmailAddress(EmailValidationMode.Net4xRegex);`.
-This will give a deprecation wawrning.
+This will give a deprecation warning.

 [See the documentation on the email validator](built-in-validators.html#email-validator) for more details on why regular expressions shouldn't be used for validating email addresses.